bmd007/wonderland/README.md

 There is also amqp based comminucation to outside (an Android app) (with help of rabbit mq) as push solution

 ## ToDo:
-    * add create docker image task for each service
+    * when spring boot 2.3 is out, use its dockerImageBuild to create docker images
     * use docker compose (all together) as some sort of deployment and orchestration tool
     * use nomad
     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile app
-    * publish logs into elastic search
+    * publish logs into elastic search as application_log index
     * add kibana for reading logs

 ## Bounded contexes and Teams > ? <